Package 'rsample'

 statistics

 An unquoted column name or dplyr selector that identifies a single column in the data set containing the individual bootstrap estimates.
 This must be a list column of tidy tibbles (with columns term and estimate).
-For t-intervals, a standard tidy column (usually called std.err) is required.
+Optionally, users can include columns whose names begin with a period and the intervals will be created for each combination of these variables and the term column.
+For t-intervals, a standard tidy column (usually called std.error) is required.
 See the examples below.

 alpha